-What is the Big Money Test hoping to discover?
+What was the Big Money Test hoping to discover?
 BBC Lab UK editor Richard Cable explains the thinking behind the experiment.

 Personal debt in the UK is at record levels